Punch and Judy: Film

+George Pal would adapt the Punch and Judy archetypes for two Puppetoon shorts in the form of two younger characters named Punchy and Judy.
+In there first short A Hatful of Dreams, Punchy receives a magical hat from a talking horse that he uses to dazzle Judy, and in there second short Together in the Weather, the two are reimagined as figures on a "weather clock" who live in two different houses.
+Punchy and Judy would also appear regularly in numerous Puppetoon comic books.

+A performance of Punch and Judy features prominently in the 1963 film Charade directed by Stanley Donen starring Cary Grant and Audrey Hepburn with the two lead characters watching the show while the inspector lurks nearby.
+The film's composer Henry Mancini also recorded a song titled "Punch and Judy" for the film soundtrack.

 Judy and Punch is a 2019 Australian film written and directed by Mirrah Foulkes which retells the plot of the puppet show as a black comedy-drama.
 It stars Damon Herriman as "Punch" and Mia Wasikowska as "Judy".
 The film first premiered at the 2019 Sundance Film Festival.
 The plot reimagines the classic puppet show as a revenge tale, in which Judy and Punch are married puppeteers in the fictional town of Seaside, with a popular show about themselves.
 Following the traditional element of the show, Punch's carelessness leads to the death of their baby, prompting a fight between him and Judy.
-However, having been thought dead after Punch's beating, Judy survives with the help of village outcasts and decides to enact her revenge on her husband, who has scapegoated their servants.
+Having been thought dead after Punch's beating, Judy survives with the help of village outcasts and decides to enact her revenge on her husband, who has scapegoated their servants.
 The film took Best Original Music Score and Best Actor (Herriman) at the 9th AACTA Awards, and had seven other nominations.

 Song

-The tradition is celebrated in the song "Punch and Judy Man" by British folk singer John Conolly.
-The British prog rock group Marillion also included an allegorical song called "Punch and Judy" on their 1984 album, Fugazi.
+Punch is faithfully celebrated in the 1977 UK novelty hit "Naughty Naughty Naughty", in which Joy Sarney interacts romantically with an authentic Mr Punch, complete with swazzle, stick, and his traditional catch phrases including "That's the way to do it" and "Oh no it isn't".
+The song made it into the top 30 of the UK Singles Chart and was performed on the BBC television series Top of the Pops.
+"Naughty Naughty Naughty" remains Sarney's only hit.

+The British band Marillion had a UK Top 40 single called "Punch and Judy" in 1984.
+American singer-songwriter Elliott Smith included a song titled after the show on his 1997 album, Either/Or.
+The show is also referenced in Jack Stauber's "Good Morning Blondie", Blondie resembling a puppet and having an unhealthy relationship with the singing character.
+The show provides the title for XTC's unreleased 1981 single which treats the traditional Punch and Judy narrative as a metaphor for real life domestic abuse.